gastonstat/relic-stat159/lectures/05-crisis1-git-basics.md

 	+ adding, editing, deleting, or moving file
 - How to write clear messages that describe the changes
 - How to compare different versions of a file (line by line)
-- How to undo changes that you've made even
+- How to undo changes that you've made

 Version control is an essential skill for developers to master,